ibexa/documentation-developer/docs/content_management/pages/page_block_validators.md

 You can create Page block attributes with custom validators.

-The following example shows how to create a validator which requires that string attributes contain only alphanumerical characters.
+The following example shows how to create a validator which requires that string attributes contain only alphanumeric characters.

 First, create classes that support your intended method of validation.
 For example, in `src/Validator`, create an `AlphaOnly.php` file: